Ma'rekeh-giri

-Mareke Giri (معرکهگیری) is a type of traditional street performance in Iran.
-The Mareke Gir is a person who entertains people with his "special powers", such as breaking chains with his arms, breaking stones with his hands, handling big cats, and/or handling snakes.
+Ma'rekeh-giri (معرکهگیری), also spelled mareke giri, is a type of traditional street performance in Iran.
+The ma'rekeh-gir is a person who entertains people with his "special powers", such as breaking chains with his arms, breaking stones with his hands, handling big cats, and/or handling snakes.

-Mareke Giri are free shows in public locations; viewers will give the performer some money to encourage them.
+Ma'rekeh-giri performances are free shows in public locations; viewers will give the performer some money to encourage them.
 Occasionally the shows will have a mix religious undertones, and sometimes an element of fraud will occur.